 Rum is aged in a variety of wood barrels for widely divergent time periods.
 If you're not sure where to start, get our Rum starter kit to taste the quality and variety.

-#3 Rum is to cocktail as water is to snow
+#3 Rum is to a cocktail as water is to snow

 Daiquiris, Mojitos, Cuba Libre, Piña Coladas, and the world of Tiki are defined by Rum while contemporary bartenders continue to innovate.
 Bars are opening globally with an exclusive focus on Rum while the great Cocktail bars of our era all contain amazing Rum based cocktails.